 Age and gender distribution of 3339 children and adults with rheumatic heart disease form the REMEDY study. ((Adapted with permission from Zühlke L, Engel ME, Karthikeyan G, et al: Characteristics, complications, and gaps in evidence-based interventions in rheumatic heart disease: the Global Rheumatic Heart Disease Registry (the REMEDY study), Eur Heart J. 2015 May 7;36(18):1115-1122a.)

 Analysis for patients with rheumatic mitral valve disease.
 Valve exposure and analysis are considered part of the repair due to their impact in achieving optimal surgical outcomes.
-The most common lesions encountered are commissural thickening ...
+The most common lesions encountered are commissural thickening and ...